 Sin and human nature affect everyone in society—from king to commoner—but God has covered sin from every angle in the sacrifice of His Son, fulfilling Leviticus 4-5.

 The Romans would torture murderers by shackling them to their victims, a striking picture of a sinful individual's relationship with his iniquities.

-Romans 7, verse 4, says that we are 'dead to the law through the body of Christ.'
+Romans 7:4 says we are 'dead to the law through ...
+Christ.'
 What does this mean?
-Earl Henn explains the meaning in its context, showing that it refers to the 'old man' which perished at our baptism.
+The context shows that it refers to the 'old man' that perished at baptism.

 In ancient times, the corpse of a murdered person was attached to the murderer, allowing the body to decompose until the murderer was infected and died.

 All authority for law and justice resides in God; when God is taken out of the picture, darkness and chaos dominate.
 God's laws create a better life and character.